khushirewar/SortingAlgoVisualizer/README.md

 ## Purpose

 I made this sorting visualizer web application to improve my skills in HTML, CSS, and JS.
-And to help beginners in programming to gain more knowledge and understanding of sorting algorithms by visualizing them.
+It also helps beginners in programming gain more knowledge and understanding of sorting algorithms by visualizing them.

 ## What are the Sorting algorithms inside this application